|Compatibility||XSX / XB1 / NS / PS4 / PC|

 - The joystick and buttons are Sanwa.

-- This is a clone of the DragonSlay Universal, GameSir C2, Gorilla Gaming Pro, Mad Catz Ego, and Sparkfox Universal.
+- This is a clone of the DragonSlay Universal, GameSir C2, Gorilla Gaming Pro, LeEco LEGFS-201, and Mad Catz Ego.

-This is a quality heavy product, which is justifiable since the parts are sturdy.
-That said, the unit could be too heavy for you.
-Plenty of space on the top panel caused the unit to be designed bigger.
-As a result, it got heavier, but it should not be too big of a deal.
-Actually, most would see it as an upside, especially for those who play on a table.
-Unfortunately, you need to connect the arcade stick to a native controller to play on consoles, which is a tedious piggyback system.
+This is a high quality product that is also heavy, which is understandable since the parts are hefty.
+Admittedly, the unit might be too heavy for some, but it feels sturdy and robust.
+Plenty of space on the top panel meant that the unit had to be designed bigger and consequently heavier, but it is not that big of a problem.
+In fact, most would likely see it as an advantage, especially for those who set their arcade stick on a table.
+Unfortunately, you need to connect the arcade stick to a native controller to play on a console, which is inconvenient.

 - Somewhat heavy